Cost budgets

 warn_at_pct(default 70%) of either budget, you get an early warning

-Token-only engines Engines that don’t report USD costs (Codex, Pi, Gemini CLI, Amp) show token counts in the footer instead (e.g.
+Token-only engines Engines that don’t report USD costs (Codex, Pi, and OpenCode on its free tier) show token counts in the footer instead (e.g.

 Alert levels